 The second of Kosovo’s national parks is Bjeshkët e Nemuna National Park, which lies in the far western corner of Kosovo.
 Although its Albanian name is typically used, it’s also known as Prokletije National Park in Serbian.
 The park’s name in both languages is translated the same—”cursed mountains.”

 The rugged topography and huge range of elevations in this park have resulted in abundant fauna and flora.
-Not only is this one of the most important nature parks in Kosovo, but it’s also of major significance in the greater Balkan region.
+Not only is this one of the most essential nature parks in Kosovo, but it’s also of major significance in the greater Balkan region.
 It offers a safe haven to various threatened species, from tiny plants to large mammals.

 Within the park are several small villages, too, offering an insight into the traditional Kosovar life in the mountains.
 There are farms and ruins, ethnographic heritage sites, and friendly locals.
 In terms of things to do in Bjeshkët e Nemuna National Park, you’ll find some of the best biking and hiking in Kosovo here.